joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Intellectual property (IP)

 Intellectual property (IP) refers to creations of the human mind that are protected by law.
 These creations can include inventions, artistic works, symbols, designs, and images.
-The purpose of IP laws is to encourage innovation and creativity by granting exclusive rights to the creators of these works, allowing them to control the use and distribution of their creations, and to profit from them.
+The purpose of IP laws is to encourage innovation and creativity by granting exclusive rights to the creators of these works, allowing them to control them and profit from them.

 There are several types of intellectual property, including:

 * Patents: These are exclusive rights granted to inventors for a limited period of time (usually 20 years) in exchange for disclosing the details of their invention.
 Patents prevent others from making, using, or selling the invention without their permission.

-* Trademarks: These are symbols, designs, or words that are used to identify and distinguish a company's products or services from those of its competitors.
-Trademarks prevent others from using similar symbols, designs, or words that could be confused with the original trademark.
+* Trademarks: These are symbols, designs, or words that are used to identify and distinguish a company's products or services from competitors.
+Trademarks prevent others from using similar symbols, designs, or words that could be confused with the original.

 * Copyrights: These are exclusive rights granted to authors and creators of original works (such as books, music, and artwork).
 Copyrights prevent others from copying, distributing, or performing their works without permission.

-* Trade secrets: These are confidential information that give a business a competitive advantage, such as customer lists, manufacturing processes, and formulas.
+* Trade secrets: These are confidential information that give competitive advantage, such as customer lists, manufacturing processes, and formulas.
 Trade secret protection prevents others from using or disclosing this information without permission.

 * Industrial design rights: These protect the appearance of industrial products, such as the shape and design of a car or a smartphone.

 IP protects innovations and creative works from being copied or stolen by competitors.
 This helps ensure that companies can profit from their investments in research and development, and can also encourage further innovation and creativity.

-However, protecting IP can be complex and expensive, and there are often disputes over who has the rights to certain creations.
-It is important for businesses to work with legal experts to ensure IP is properly protected, and is not infringing on the rights of others.
+However, protecting IP can be complex and expensive, and there are often disputes.
+Businesses should work with legal experts to ensure IP is properly managed.

 ## Patent